 Are you still wondering what to do in Barcelona in March?
 Now you don’t have to worry because our list of things to do in Barcelona in March will give you an authentic Barcelonian experience:

 The stunning La Sagrada Familia Temple in Barcelona is known to be inspired by the gospels of Jesus’ childhood.
-This monumental structure is the most visited by people globally, and was designed by the famous Catalan architect Carles Gaudi, who died before completing the temple.
+This monumental structure is the most visited by people globally and was designed by the famous Catalan architect Carles Gaudi, who died before completing the temple.
 The La Sagrada Familia Temple also holds the title of UNESCO’s World Heritage Site.
+Do visit it on your trip to Barcelona.

 Temple timings: 9 AM – 7 PM